About Us

 • We are for edifying discussion: We allow edifying discussion about such topics as responsibility to the Torah, practically walking out the faith, the nature of Elohim, and more.

-• We are against divisive arguments: We do not allow divisive arguments about such topics as the use of ‘sacred names,’ special Hebrew/Israelite/Jewish identities, rejection of any apostles or the standard sixty-six book Scriptural canon, and others.
+• We are against divisive arguments: We do not allow divisive arguments about such topics as the use of ‘sacred names,’ special Hebrew/Israelite/Jewish identities and genealogies, rejection of any apostles or the standard sixty-six book Scriptural canon, and others.

 Meet the team